 The credit risk exposure on cash is limited to their carrying amounts at the date of the statement of financial position.
-Cash is held as cash deposits with creditworthy banks in Canada, Europe, Guatemala, Mexico and Argentina.
-The risk is assessed as low.
+Cash is held as cash deposits with creditworthy chartered banks in Canada, Guatemala, Argentina, Mexico and Europe.
+While the risk was assessed as low, a Mexican bank had its banking license revoked and was placed into liquidation by the Mexican government.
+A payment to a Mexican supplier was impacted by the shut down of this bank and the Company is unsure of the financial impact this may have on the Company.
+The Company does not expect any issues with the other banks it deals with and their credit risk is assessed as low.